 f.
 What is the expected response to the HTTP request?

 Specify the response you expect returned from the request.
 The system checks the response from the server against the response you enter here to determine server health.
-The expected response to our default Send String in #c is 200 OK.

 g.
 Should the health monitor require credentials?